Skip to main content

 Description: Mind in the Making is a program of the Bezos Family Foundation that curates the science of children’s brain development and learning, shares it with the general public, families, and professionals and translates this research into transformational in-depth training and materials.
 MITM’s Learning Modules, Skill-Building Opportunities and Book Tips serve professionals and caregivers across a wide array of sectors and take a two-generational approach to building executive function-based...

-Description: This Module examines some of the reasons that adolescents struggle with content-area text and overviews effective strategies teachers can use to improve the vocabulary and comprehension skills of students with a wide range of abilities and across a variety of subjects.
+Description: Secondary Reading Instruction (Part 2) Module - This module examines some of the reasons that adolescents struggle with content-area text and overviews effective strategies teachers can use to improve the vocabulary and comprehension skills of students with a wide range of abilities and across a variety of subjects.

 Description: The benefits of healthy eating add up over time, bite by bite.
 Small changes matter.
 Start Simple with MyPlate.
 A healthy eating routine is important at every stage of life and can have positive effects that add up over time.
 It’s important to eat a variety of fruits, vegetables, grains, protein foods, and dairy and fortified soy alternatives.
 When deciding what to eat or drink, choose options that are full of nutrients.
 Make every bite count.